isomorphic-git/isomorphic-git/README.md

 esgit --gitdir=my-bare-repo --workdir=/var/www/website
 ```

-## Low-level API (also unstable)
+## Lower-level API (also unstable)

 The high-level makes some assumptions (like you have a file-system and network access) that might not be well suited
 to your embedded git-based concept thingy.
 Fear not!
-I am
+I have written this library
-purposefully building this library as a series of small modules
+as a series of layers that should tree-shake very well:

-so you can pick and choose features as you need them.
+- index.js (~5kb uncompressed)
+- commands.js (~19kb uncompressed)
+- managers.js (~11kb uncompressed)
+- models.js (~19kb uncompressed)
+- utils.js (~11kb uncompressed)

 ### Commands

 ```
-import * as managers from 'isomorphic-git/src/commands'
+import * as managers from 'isomorphic-git/dist/for-node/commands'
 ```

 Each command is available as its own file, so hopefully with